fkkhalid05/azure-admin-security-labs/01-identity-access/README.md

 ## Steps
 1. created separate admin and reader users in azure Entra ID to model privileged and low privileged identities
 2. Created security groups to represent administrator and read-only roles.
 Users were added to groups so permissions can be managed centrally.
+3. Assigned RBAC roles to security groups at resource group scope to enforce least privilege access.

-3. Enabled MFA for admin accounts
+4. Enabled MFA for admin accounts
-4. Tested least privilege access
+5. Tested least privilege access

 ## Security Considerations
 - Enforced MFA for privileged users